 - Critically analyse the broader context to which law and legal principles have application including interdisciplinary, international and comparative perspectives.

-- Ethical application of professional practice and exercise incisive judgment in the practice of law and the application of legal knowledge in other professions.
+- Ethical application of professional practice and exercise incisive judgement in the practice of law and the application of legal knowledge in other professions.

-- Recognise and resolve specific legal problems and formulate and articulate law and policy reform through sophisticated legal research skills and high level critical thinking and judgment.
+- Recognise and resolve specific legal problems and formulate and articulate law and policy reform through sophisticated legal research skills and high level critical thinking and judgement.